 By default, end users are not given any information

-configuring HIP notification messages to display when a particular
+by defining HIP notification messages to display when a particular

 HIP profile is matched and/or not matched.